The Who, What, Where, When and Sometimes, Why.

 Both tamoxifen and raloxifene are pills.

-For a summary of research studies on tamoxifen and raloxifene and breast cancer prevention, visit the Breast Cancer Research Studies section.
+For a summary of research studies on tamoxifen and raloxifene and breast cancer risk reduction, visit the Breast Cancer Research Studies section.

 Tamoxifen and raloxifene